gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 // How to construct User without multiple inheritance?
 Delegation?
 // Which class to inherit from and which to embed (delegate)?
 Or should we avoid inheritance altogether and embed both?
+// What if these classes have some inaccessible private fields?
-// Does anyone like this code? (rhetorical question) class User {
+// Does anyone like this code? (rhetorical question). class User {
   nameable: Nameable
   friendable: Friendable